zxc7563598/php-cache/README.md

 A layered caching system built with the decorator pattern.
 Supports combining memory, file, local, and remote caches to improve hit rates and simplify cache logic.

+**This project has been parsed by Zread.
+If you need a quick overview of the project, you can click on the number of views to view it：[Understand this project](https://zread.ai/zxc7563598/php-cache)**

 ---

 This is a multi-layer caching system I built myself, mainly to flexibly combine different cache layers (like memory, Redis, and file) in my projects.